What is Abuse?

 Current technology has increased abusers’ ability to harass and stalk their victims.

 Location and tracking features on your electronic devices such as your phone, computer, and tablets can give your abuser access to your browser and location history as well as your current location.
 Electronic devices also store browser history, usage, and activity.
-If you opt for “Safety Exit” to leave the HAWC website, it will not appear in your search history.
+If you click the “Safety Exit” button on the HAWC website, a new page will open and the HAWC tab will close quickly.
+Please note that this action will not remove the HAWC website from your browser history.

 Safety Planning